-Torsion of the Appendices and Epididymis
+Torsion of the Testicular Appendices and Epididymis

 Back

-The appendix testis is present in 92% of all testes and is usually located at the superior testicular pole in the groove between the testicle and the epididymis.
-The appendix epididymis is present in 23% of testes and usually projects from the head of the epididymis, but its location may vary.
+Torsion of testicular appendages can result in the clinical presentation of acute scrotum.
+Two such appendages are the appendix testis, a remnant of the paramesonephric (müllerian) duct, and the appendix epididymis, a remnant of the mesonephric (wolffian) duct.
 Most acute presentations of scrotal pain and swelling can be attributed to epididymitis, testicular torsion, or torsion of a testicular appendage.
-The presentations of these conditions can typically be distinguished by history and examination.
-However, in many cases, torsion of a testicular appendage, although a benign condition, may present identically to testicular torsion, a true urologic emergency.
+Presentation of these conditions typically can be distinguished by history and physical examination.
+However, in many cases, torsion of a testicular appendage, although a benign condition, may present identically to testicular torsion—a true urologic emergency.

 Pathophysiology